Business AI Training Strategist Pathway 4 Weeks (Online, approx. 3-4 hours/week) or 1 Day Intensive (In-Person, London)

 Core Value

-Confidently navigate the AI-driven world and leverage basic AI tools to boost your productivity
+Confidently navigate the AI-driven world and use basic AI tools to boost your productivity

 Key Differentiator